A Trace in the Sand

-Dana overheard Sara tell Ryan "Mr. [X] has really, really bad handwriting; I mean worse than Mom's!"
+Dana overheard one kid tell the other: "Mr. [X] has really, really bad handwriting; I mean worse than Mom's!"

 Dana offered ice-cream after dinner and I said I'd have some port instead.
 Sara said I'd get drunk.
 Dana said he's been trying unsuccessfully to get me drunk for more than xteen years.
 Sara said at least it would get me away from my computer.
 Dana said it would be easier to get me drunk.
 (Ok, a logical fallacy, but a glimpse of how I'm teased.)
 Sara said I'd write that in my journal.